Costs and Benefits

 Tuition assistance is available and our course qualifies for coverage under the G.I.
 Bill.

-If a student has been fully admitted to a bachelors degree or masters degree offered by the University of Central Missouri in the area of Criminal Justice or other degree program, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy (including tuition and required supplies).
+If a student has been fully admitted to a bachelors degree or masters degree offered by the University of Central Missouri in the area of Criminal Justice, financial aid can normally be used to help pay the cost of attending the Central Missouri Police Academy (including tuition and required supplies).
 Detailed information about being considered for financial assistance may be found by clicking on the links at the Office of Student Financial Services home page.

 If you are getting ready to separate, or have recently separated from the U.S. military, you will feel very welcome at the CMPA and quickly get what you need to start your post-service career.
 Several of our instructors are former military members and, having made the transition themselves, are able to help you.
 We also have a Military and Veterans Services department devoted to helping veterans succeed.